 While some of the terminology above will be consistent across the entire organization, there are a few that will need to evolve to make them more applicable.
 Many Agile terms got their start within Agile software teams, and therefore need some adjusting.
 Nowhere is that more true than when it comes to the roles that make up Agile teams.

 Here are some roles that you’re likely to encounter within business agility, including both their original names, and how you might want to adapt them for more universal applications.

-- Scrum Master, also known as Agile Lead: Supports process improvement and impediment removal, and facilitates Agile meetings at a team level.
-Many organizations move away from the Scrum Master name, because outside of software development many teams choose a hybrid approach rather than Scrum (more on this later).
-Referring to the person in charge of supporting teams in achieving agility, rather than adopting Scrum, helps everyone feel comfortable choosing the flavor of Agile that’s right for them.
+- Scrum Master, also known as Agile Lead: Supports process improvement and obstacle removal while facilitating Agile meetings at a team level.
+Many organizations move away from the Scrum Master name because outside of software development many teams choose a hybrid approach rather than Scrum (more on this later).
+Referring to the person in charge of supporting teams in achieving agility, rather than just adopting Scrum, helps everyone feel comfortable choosing the flavor of Agile that’s right for them.

 - Product Owner, also known as Business Owner: This role’s name also comes from Scrum and its emphasis on building software projects.
 So you can decide whether to keep the Product Owner label, or adjust it.
 Either way, this role is vital.
 This person owns the backlog for an Agile team.
 They must combine a strategic business perspective with a strong understanding of the team and its capabilities so they can set priorities, accept (or reject) incoming work requests, and generally ensure the team is doing the right work at the right time.